umairsyed613/WinScreenKey/README.md

 ### Work in progress
 - Auto minimize to taskbar once started
 - Keyboard special keys and combition presentation is unfinshed
+- Save configuration to temp place for next startup
+- auto startup possibility with windows startup
 - Code refactoring and clean code